vahidk/EffectiveTensorflow/README.md

 c = tf.reduce_sum(a + b)
 ```

 What do you think would the value of c would after evaluation?
 If you guessed 6, that’s wrong.
 It’s going to be 12.
-This is because when rank of two tensors don’t match, Tensorflow automatically expands the first dimension before the elementwise operation, so the result of addition would be [[2, 3], [3, 4]], and the reducing over all parameters would give us 12.
+This is because when rank of two tensors don’t match, Tensorflow automatically expands the first dimension of the tensor with lower rank before the elementwise operation, so the result of addition would be [[2, 3], [3, 4]], and the reducing over all parameters would give us 12.

 The way to avoid this problem is to be as explicit as possible.
 Had we specified which dimension we would want to reduce across, catching this bug would have been much easier: